RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **The advantages of Our Method are following aspects:**

-**(1) Efficiency: It can directly perform sharpening and SISR on a single satellite scene image，offering  superior speed and minimal computational memory requirements.**
+**(1) Efficiency: It can directly perform sharpening and SISR on a single satellite scene image, offering superior speed and minimal computational memory requirements.**

 **(2) Parameter Setting: It only needs to set one adjustable parameter in the proposed method.**